 With Guest Form, the person who makes the booking will complete the steps as normal and then after check-out, they’ll be directed to a page where they’ll submit each guest’s email.
 All participants can then privately fill in the information you need to help your team prepare for the activity.

-If you want to see how Checkfront’s Guest Form can help you handle large group bookings, sign up for a free 21 day trial!
+If you want to see how Checkfront’s Guest Form can help you handle large group bookings, request a demo!

 3. Prepare ahead of time